I WON I WON I WON!

 I wanted to share a recipe in celebration of this super fun event, and since I already posted the Lentil Tacos with Avocado Cilantro Sauce, I decided to make a brand spanking new lentil recipe, cause can you ever have too many lentils?
 The answer is no.

 So here we go my friends.
-All you need is 15 minutes, a few go-to ingredients, and boom.
-Flavour packed meal is served.
+All you need is 15 minutes, a few go-to ingredients, and boom, flavour-packed Sweet Korean Lentils are on the table.
 These lentils are sweet and mildly spiced, a serious nod to Korean BBQ.

 These Sweet Korean Lentils reminds me of when I lived in LA, and my roommate Ashely and I would frequent this little Korean restaurant.
 They always served this sweet and tangy beef.
 Now obvi I wasn’t going to make that, but this is why I love lentils, anywhere a recipe calls for ground beef, you can pretty much sub lentils.
 A much healthier and friendlier option, and oh so delicious.

-To make this recipe, just mix all the sauciness together.
+To make Sweet Korean Lentils: mix all the sauciness together.
 Um, hello delicious looking sauce!

 Sauté up some onion.